What Personal Values and Experiences Shaped My Vision for the Academy

 I created Kimmy D’s Christian Academy to be the place I needed when I was young.
 A place where children are taught to speak up, not shrink back.
 Where they’re encouraged to ask questions, even hard ones.
 Where they’re shown that their voice has value, and their story matters.
 I want every child to know that they don’t have to hide who they are to be accepted.
 That God didn’t make a mistake when He made them.
 That being different isn’t something to fear—it’s something to embrace.

 More than anything, I want our students to leave Kimmy D’s Christian Academy knowing who they are and whose they are.
 I want them to walk away not just with knowledge, but with wisdom.
 Not just with grades, but with grace.
 I want them to know that their voice matters, their story matters, and their life carries purpose far beyond the classroom.
+I hope they gain the courage to speak up, even when it’s hard.
+The strength to advocate for themselves and others.
+The ability to recognize injustice and respond with truth and compassion.
+I want them to feel safe enough to ask questions, bold enough to challenge what’s wrong, and grounded enough to stand firm in their faith.

+I want them to experience healing—especially the kind that comes from being truly seen and heard.
+Many of our children carry silent burdens, just like I did.
+My prayer is that, through love, prayer, and intentional care, they’ll learn to release those burdens and embrace the freedom that comes from knowing they are deeply loved by God.
+I want them to leave here with character, with integrity, and with the understanding that success isn’t just about achievement—it’s about stewardship.
+It’s about using what God has given them to serve others, build community, and honor Him in everything they do.
 Ultimately, I want every child who passes through our doors to know that they are not a mistake.
 That being “different” is not a flaw—it’s a gift.
 That they were created with intention, and that their life is part of a bigger story.
 If they leave here with that truth planted deep in their hearts, then we’ve done our job.